yanayunchik/portfolio/README.md

 # Portfolio
-Here you can find examples of checklist, test cases and links for bug reports
+Here you can find examples of checklist, test cases and bug reports written by me.